Ph.D., Social Anthropology, University of Cambridge, 1984

 Professor Grimshaw's research interests focus around ethnographic cinema.
 In particular, she is concerned with the ways in which an intellectually challenging anthropology may be pursued by means of visual techniques and technologies.
 She is also committed to practice-based experimental ethnography.
 This has involved an exploration of new forms and sites for ethnographic work (for example, documentary, gallery installation, the photographic essay) harnessed to the articulation of a critical perspective towards the conventions of academic anthropology.

 Anna Grimshaw was one of the founders and editors of the innovative Prickly Pear Pamphlet series.
-In more recent years, she has developed a series of collaborations with visual artists, including Material Woman, a video project pursed with British artist Elspeth Owen (see elspathown.net).
+In more recent years, she has developed a series of collaborations with visual artists, including Material Woman, a video project pursed with British artist Elspeth Owen (see elspethowen.net).
 The aim here has been to investigate art and anthropology as analogous practices of "making do", working with found materials.

 Anna Grimshaw's books include Servants of the Buddha (1992), a remembered ethnography about her fieldwork with Buddhist nuns in Ladakh, and The Ethnographer's Eye: Ways of Seeing in Modern Anthropology (2001), which charts the shifting relationship between vision and knowledge in twentieth-century anthropology.
-Her Observational Cinema: Anthropology, Film and the Exploration of Social Life (coauthored with Amanda Ravetz) will appear in the Fall of 2009 (Indiana University Press).
+Her Observational Cinema: Anthropology, Film and the Exploration of Social Life (coauthored with Amanda Ravetz) was published in 2009 (Indiana University Press).
 In 2005, also with Amanda Ravetz, she edited Visualizing Anthropology: Experiments in Image-based Practice.
 She is well known for her many publications associated with C.L.R.
 James, and edited and introduced A Majestic Innings: writings on Cricket (2006), The C.L.R.
 James Reader (1992), Special Delivery: letters from C.L.R.
 James to Constance Webb, 1938-1947 (1996) and C.L.R.
 James's American Civilization (1993; with Keith Hart).